 Do you see pieces of furniture with gorgeous layers of color?
 It’s glaze!
 Glazing is something that can take some practice, but so worth trying!
 There are endless ways to use glaze.
 Here I am showing a traditional way to use glaze, to make something look antiqued.

 I got this dresser for FREE from a sweet local reader.
 BTW, if you live near me, and are looking for a good place to unload your unwanted furniture, message me.
 I am always in the market 🙂

 I did my next layer in one of my favorite go-to colors, Young Kansas Wheat.
-You can see how this paint looks on different pieces on this POST (where I got these nightstands forFREE too!).
-I knew I wanted a lot of depth and age to this piece, so I mixed up some CeCe Caldwell’s 100% natural glaze and tinted it with one of my favorite colorants, Modern Masters Coffee Bean.
-CeCe Caldwell’s paints are chalk and clay based, and therefore highly absorbent.
-I recommend putting down a coat of clear glaze before the tinted glaze.
+You can see how this paint looks on different pieces on this POST (where I got these nightstands for FREE too!).
+I knew I wanted a lot of depth and age to this piece, so I mixed up some Glaze and tinted it with one of my favorite colorants, Modern Masters Coffee Bean.
+If you are looking for an all in one product.
+DIY Paint’s Clear Liquid Patina works as an amazing Glaze and finish.
+I recommend putting down a coat of clear Patina before the tinted Patina.
 This provides a barrier between the paint and the color, and will give the glaze more “movement”.